radleylewis/blog/pages/writing/arch_installation_guide_001.md

 - list your partitions with `lsblk`;
 - delete the existing partitions on the target disk [WARNING: your data will be lost]
 - create two partitions:

-  > !NOTE: The official Arch Linux installation guide suggests implementing a swap partition and you are welcome to take this route.
+  > **note:** The official Arch Linux installation guide suggests implementing a swap partition and you are welcome to take this route.
 You could also create a swap subvolume within BTRFS, however, snapshots will be disabled where a volume has an active swapfile.
-In my case, I have opted instead of `zram` which works by compressing data in RAM, thereby stretching your RAM further. zram is only active when your RAM is at capacity.
+In my case, I have opted instead of `zram` which works by compressing data in RAM, thereby stretching your RAM further.

-- **efi** = 300mb
+      - _efi_ = 300mb
-- **main** = allocate all remaining space (or as otherwise fit for your specific case) noting that BTRFS doesn't require pre-defined partition sizes, but rather allocates dynamically through subvolumes which act in a similar fashion to partitions but don't require the physical division of the target disk.
+      - _main_ = allocate all remaining space (or as otherwise fit for your specific case) noting that BTRFS doesn't require pre-defined partition sizes, but rather allocates dynamically through subvolumes which act in a similar fashion to partitions but don't require the physical division of the target disk.

 9. format your main partition:

-- setup encryption: `cryptsetup luksformat /dev/nvme0n1p2`
+- setup encryption: `cryptsetup luksformat /dev/nvme0n1p3`
-- open your encrypted partition: `cryptsetup luksOpen /dev/nvme0n1p2 main`
+- open your encrypted partition: `cryptsetup luksOpen /dev/nvme0n1p3 main`
 - format your partition: `mkfs.btrfs /dev/mapper/main`
 - mount your main partition for installation: `mount /dev/mapper/main /mnt`
 - now we need into the `/mnt` directory with `cd /mnt`
 - create our subvolumes:
   **root**: `btrfs subvolume create @`
   **home**: `btrfs subvolume create @home`
-  > !NOTE: you are welcome to create your own subvolume names, but make sure you know what you are doing, because these subvolumes will also be referenced later when taking snapshots with timeshift.
 - go back to the original (root) directory with `cd`
 - unmount our mnt partition: `umount /mnt`
 - create our boot and home mounting points `mkdir /mnt/{boot,home}`